For basic information on the Corporate Activity Tax, visit our frequently asked questions.

 The CAT sets four thresholds to determine whether a business or unitary group has CAT obligations.
 These thresholds are based on the amount of commercial activity the business or unitary group earns in Oregon over the course of the year.

 If you are unsure whether your business is part of a unitary group, please see our Unitary Group training videos and FAQ.

-The Corporate Activity Tax (CAT) is an annual calendar year tax, established in 2019, and applicable to tax years beginning January 1, 2020.
+The Corporate Activity Tax (CAT) is an annual tax, established in 2019, and applicable to tax years beginning on or after January 1, 2020.
 The CAT is imposed on taxpayers for the privilege of doing business in this state.
 The CAT is not a transactional tax, such as a retail sales tax, nor is it an income tax.
 Oregon's CAT is measured on a business's commercial activity—the total amount a business realizes from transactions and activity in the normal course of business in Oregon.

 The CAT is applied to Oregon taxable commercial activity in excess of $1 million.
 The tax is computed as $250 plus 0.57 percent of Oregon commercial activity in excess of the $1 million threshold (ORS 317A.125).

 Only taxpayers with more than $1 million of taxable Oregon commercial activity will have a payment obligation.
 The return is due the 15th day of the fourth month following the end of the tax year.

 Certain items are excluded from the definition of commercial activity and, therefore, will not be subject to the CAT.
 In addition, Oregon's CAT allows a 35 percent subtraction for certain business expenses.
 General guidance on the CAT, including answers to FAQ, subject-specific training videos, and instructions on calculating a business's CAT liability is available on our webpage.